Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 - Cal's games this season have gone over 45 points four of nine times.

-- Stanford has combined with its opponents to score more than 45 points in seven of 10 games this season.
+- In 70% of Stanford's games this season (7/10), the teams combined to score more than Saturday's total of 45.

-- Saturday's total is 0.1 points higher than the combined 44.9 PPG average of the two teams.
+- The combined points per game average of the two teams, 44.9, is 0.1 points fewer than Saturday's over/under.

-- This contest's total is 7.5 points under the 52.5 these two squads combine to give up per game in 2021.
+- This contest's total is 7.5 points fewer than the 52.5 these two squads combine to give up per game in 2021.

 - Golden Bears games this season feature an average total of 49.9 points, a number 4.9 points higher than Saturday's over/under.